spetrescu/logchimera/README.md

 ### 2. Increase heterogeneity
 To increase log heterogeneity, simply provide the path to your file.
 Currently, `logchimera` is able to increase heterogeneity for a file of arbitrary size.
 The only requirement that needs to be met is for your file to contain the log lines separated by a new line character.

+### 3. Transform industry data into publicly available logs
+To transform your industry log dataset, you simply need to provide a list of files (one or more) with logs.
+Currently, `logchimera` assumes that every input file represents a different application.
+For example, if you provide 10 input files, `logchimera` is going to assume that each file contains logs from 10 different applications.
+In turn, `logchimera` returns 10 files with equivalent heterogeneity, using publicly available data.

 ## Set-up MacOS
 1. Install `miniconda`